This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, stir together the mayonnaise, ketchup, horseradish, Worcestershire sauce, and hot sauce.
+• In a small bowl, mix the mayonnaise, ketchup, horseradish, Worcestershire sauce, and hot sauce.
 Set aside.

-• Butter one side of two slices of bread.
+• Butter one side of each bread slice.

-• Add the sauerkraut and dressing, and then top with the remaining corned beef and cheese.
+• Add the remaining corned beef and another slice of Swiss cheese.

-• Top with the second slice of bread to create a sandwich.
+• Top with the second slice of bread, buttered-side up.

 Notes